Are you trying to figure out what is the best Cricut machine for you?

 It cuts all the usual Cricut crafting materials like vinyl and cardstock with the FinePoint Blade.
 But wait, there’s more!

-Here are some of the most popular and interesting things the Cricut Maker can cut.
+Here are some of the most popular different materials the Cricut Maker can cut.

 Tooling and Garment Leather